Instructor: Dr. Pamela E. Mack, Department of History

 Student Accessibility Services

-Clemson University values the diversity of our student
+Clemson University values the diversity of our

-community.
+dynamic community.
 Students with disabilities or temporary

 injuries/conditions may require accommodations due to barriers